-28. To ensure compliance with budget rules and with good practices for governance and transparency in public financial management, in March 2016 the Council of Ministers adopted a decree to enable the MEF to appoint directors of finance and equipment and directors of administration and financial directors in the ministerial departments as a first step toward meeting the related structural benchmark (Table 3).
-The government plans to fully meet this benchmark by end-June 2016.
+31. To ensure compliance with budget rules and with good practices for governance and transparency in public financial management, in March 2016 the Council of Ministers adopted a decree to enable the MEF to appoint directors of finance and equipment and directors of administration and financial directors in the ministerial departments as a first step toward meeting the related structural benchmark (Table 3).
+The Minister of Finance started appointing these Directors in June 2016.
 The Ministry of Finance has reminded operators through the media that only contracts that have been approved in advance by the financial controller are binding on the government.

-29. Pursuant to Community directives, the following closing dates have been established for 2015 budget execution: November 30, 2015 for commitments of operating expenditures, investment expenditures, and expenditures under petty cash procedures; December 20 for commitments of other expenditures; December 31 for payment orders; and January 31, 2016 for government accountants' acceptance of payment orders, approval, and ex post validation.
+32. Pursuant to Community directives, the following closing dates have been established for 2016 budget execution: November 30, 2016 for commitments of operating expenditures, investment expenditures, and expenditures under petty cash procedures; December 20 for commitments of other expenditures; December 30 for payment orders; and January 31, 2017 for government accountants' acceptance of payment orders, approval, and ex post validation.
 Under this arrangement, the carryover period will be limited to accounting operations.
 A memorandum from the MEF has set deadlines for commitments and payment orders in fiscal year 2015 and was published on September 8, 2015.
-For fiscal year 2016, the letter setting dates for commitments and payment orders will be circulated at the latest on September 30, 2016.
+For fiscal year 2016, the letter setting dates for commitments and payment orders was circulated on September 23, 2016.